 Discovery science panels

-From the July standard grant closing date, NERC is revising the panel structure moving to three portfolio areas (A-C) to manage the assessment of all discovery science Standard / Standard New Investigator and Fellowship calls.
+NERC uses a three panel structure to manage the assessment of all discovery science Standard / Standard New Investigator and Fellowship calls.

 The three panel portfolio areas are designed to cover the full NERC remit.
 The mapping below to the 51 science topics is only meant as a guide and just in the same way as many individual grant proposals would have relevance to multiple science topics, many science topics cover a range of research and map to multiple panel areas.